musslebot/pyrecon/README.txt

 these XML files.
 Included examples are mergeTool for merging multiple RECONSTRUCT series and excelTool for pushing object data into an excel workbook (.xlsx).

+The gui for mergeTool is still under construction... please be patient!

 PyRECONSTRUCT should be imported with the name 'pyrecon' (i.e. import pyrecon)

 To import only the XML-parse portion of PyRECONSTRUCT: